rstudio/rsconnect/guide/guide.md

 Currently, the ShinyApps.io service only supports deploying packages that are from CRAN, and GitHub.

-BioConductor packages will be supported soon.
+BioConductor and R-Forge packages will be supported soon.

 ### Important Note on GitHub Packages